-- Parents of ALL Reception children MUST create a ParentPay account.
+ALL parents MUST create a ParentPay account.
 You will need this account to pay for school lunches, trips and school experiences.
-You will be given a login to set up a ParentPay account in September. - Only parents of full time Nursery children need to create a ParentPay account. - If you would like your child to have a school lunch, you will need to order it in advance via ParentPay.
+You will be given a login to set up a ParentPay account in September.

+If you would like your child to have a school lunch, you will need to order it in advance via ParentPay.
 As your child is in EYFS, and therefore entitled to universal free school meals, you do not need to pay for lunch but it is vital you pre-order.